imgag/ngs-bits/doc/tools/RohHunter/index.md

 These are steps the RohHunter algorithm performs:

-1. Filter variants (markers) by quality to remove false genotype calls
+1) Filter variants (markers) by quality to remove false genotype calls:
    - Depth (default: &ge;20)
    - Variant Q score (default: &ge;30)
-2. Determine raw stretches of homozygous markers
+2) Determine raw stretches of homozygous markers
-3. Assign probability to observe ROH by chance
+3) Assign probability to observe ROH by chance
    - based on allele frequency, e.g. using 1000g and gnomAD
-4. Remove regions with low probability (default: <Q30)
+4) Remove regions with low probability (default: <Q30)
-5. Merge adjacent ROHs based on
+5) Merge adjacent ROHs based on
    - distance in markers (default: &le;1 or &le;1% of ROH marker count)
    - distance in bases (default: &le;50% of ROH base count)
-6. Filter based on
+6) Filter based on
    - Number of markers (default: &ge;20)
    - Size (default: &ge;20Kb)

 ### Example